JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 }
 ```

+For the rest of this blog post I'll focus on this component to apply possible
+solutions on.

 ## Tour of Heroes in review

-For most experienced Angular developers it might not be a shock that the Tour of
+For experienced Angular developers it might not be a shock that the Tour of
 Heroes is not exactly world class code that should be used in production.
-But it
+It is
-can still be useful for this blog post, to see how we would improve and
+not promoted as such.
+But it can still be useful for this blog post, to see how
-potentially use the concept of loaders in Angular.
-Let's take a detailed look at
+we would improve and potentially use the concept of loaders in Angular.
+Let's
-the `HeroDetailComponent`.
+take a detailed look at the `HeroDetailComponent`.

 ### HeroDetailComponent